 Bonalive was founded in Turku in 2009 to compete in the bone substitutes market.
 However, there are only a few competitors in the bioactive glass business, which are primarily based in North America, where Bonalive has risen to a leading position during the ten years it has been in the business.
 Approximately 90 percent of sales are directed outside of Finland.
 All of the production is done in Turku, and the company is certified according to ISO 13485:2016.

 NetSuite to support increasing amount of associates

 “We have been growing at a rapid pace throughout our operational years.
 As a result, manual work in financial management and directing business has become more challenging.
-We had utilised ERP-based inventory management, inventory monitoring and payroll software, but we did not have a CRM programme in use, for example.”
+We had utilized ERP-based inventory management, inventory monitoring and payroll software, but we did not have a CRM in use, for example.”

 The ability to incorporate CRM-characteristics into the whole seamlessly had a significant role when choosing a platform for business.
 The production planning tool and the possibility of incorporating subsidiaries to the same system were also important factors.
 It is important for Bonalive to get all its subsidiaries into the same system, where the contents necessary for financial management can be found without unnecessary manual work.

 “Before, we had to do invoice reconciliations manually, for example.
 Too much time was spent copying data from one chart into another.
-We have accumulated a large amount of data, but have not been able to analyse or utilise it very well thus far.
-It has therefore been difficult to create KPI metrics, for example”, Keskikallio states.
+We have accumulated a large amount of data, but have not been able to analyze or utilize it very well thus far.
+It has therefore been difficult to create KPI metrics, for example.”

 Staria – a steady and competent partner